hazzler78/sami-legal/privacy.md

    - You may revoke Sami’s access to your TikTok account at any time via TikTok’s app settings.

 6. **Contact**
-   - For privacy questions, contact [your email or GitHub Issues page].
+   - For privacy questions, contact hazzler+privacy@gmail.com.